FaisalTamanoJr/Faisal-Notes-Site/content/School/2024_dlsu_medical_requirements.md

 ### Consent Form Verification

 You do not need to submit another consent form if you already submitted one last year.
 However, you must still get your DTC verified at the **Yuchengco Grounds**.
-The dates for the verification of ID122 students' DTC are the following:
+The dates for the verification of ID122 students’ DTC are the following:

 - June 13
 - June 14